mchevalier2/mchevalier2.github.io/_pages/failures.md

 layout: page
 permalink: /assets/museumfailures/
 title: museum of failures
-description: With this page inspired by the original Swedish Museum of Failures, I proudly own all my attempts to get grants or jobs since my PhD.
-Even if most of them were unsuccessful, they all were foundational experiences that shaped my career and research.
-Tring, trying, trying until luck turns around.
+description: Drawing inspiration from the original Swedish Museum of Failures, I showcase my journey of attempts to secure grants and job opportunities since my PhD.
+Although most of these endeavours did not yield the desired outcomes, they have all been integral experiences that have sculpted my career and enriched my research.
+It is, however, critical to highlight that my journey is shared by many, even if our perception of it may be biased due to the prevalence of sharing successes over rejections.
+Rejection is an inherent part of the journey, one that offers valuable lessons for progress.
+Tenacity and perseverance are part of the process to pave the path to success (however defined).
+Trying, again and again, until luck eventually smiles upon us. &#128522;
 nav: false
 nav_order: 5
 ---